-Mr. Pearson has handled numerous high‐profile cases that have garnered significant media attention, and have been featured in The New York Times, the New York Law Journal, CNN, Time, the New York Post, New York Magazine, The Washington Post and The Guardian, among others.
-He also has appeared as a commentator on legal matters on CNBC, and his cases have been covered on CNN, WPIX and TMZ.
+Mr. Pearson has handled numerous high‐profile cases that have garnered significant media attention and been featured in The New York Times, The Washington Post, Los Angeles Times, New York Law Journal, CNN, TIME, Reuters, Bloomberg, New York Post, New York Daily News, New York Magazine, New York Business Journal, The Guardian, The Daily Beast, and Law360, among others.
+He also has appeared as a commentator on legal matters on CNBC and his cases have been covered on CNN, WABC, WNBC, WPIX and TMZ.

 Experience and Types of Cases

 Mr. Pearson has been involved in the litigation of many complex and high-profile matters involving discrimination on the basis of race, gender, age, religion, LGBTQ status, disability and national origin, as well as cases involving retaliation, sexual harassment, whistleblower complaints, wrongful termination, breach of contract, wage and hour violations, contract violations, defamation, torts, civil rights violations, and class actions.

 Before joining the Firm, Mr. Pearson was an attorney at Jackson Lewis LLP, where he counseled and represented employers in labor and employment matters, as well as at Morgan Lewis LLP, where he was an associate in the Labor & Employment Practice Group.

 - Multiple settlement agreements in individual and class-action wage and hour lawsuits against prominent New York City restaurants and other companies;

 - Successful representation of numerous doctors, surgeons and nurses in individual matters including disability discrimination, FMLA violations, whistleblower retaliation, and breach of contract claims;